-Master of Arts Degree Program
+Master of Arts in Religious Studies Degree Program

-The following table provides an estimate of total costs for the Master of Arts degree program on a full-time basis taking two academic years and two summers to complete.
+The following table provides an estimate of total costs for the Master of Arts in Religious Studies degree program on a full-time basis taking two academic years and two summers to complete.
 These figures are based on the costs of the student alone who is housed in one of Hartford Seminary's international student apartments.
 Students who come with a dependent or dependents should add approximately \$1000/month to overall expenses.